Skip to content

 WARA: Weaving the Threshold in the Contemporary World

 Purified hemp ( seima , hemp cleansed of all spiritual impurities), used in the most solemn rites, represents clarity and inner strength.
 Rice straw, softer, evokes the warmth of everyday life and the rhythm of the seasons.
-It is in this spirit that Eri creates her braids, seeking the same harmony between tension and calm, between strength and silence.
-Her Sekimori , fashioned from purified hemp or rice straw, perpetuate this ancestral gesture of respect and awareness of space.
+It is in this spirit that Eri creates her braids, seeking the same harmony between tension and serenity, between strength and silence.
+Her Sekimori , crafted from purified hemp or rice straw, perpetuate this ancestral gesture of respect and awareness of space.

 The Sekimori, stones for living